shreyanshtomar/moderation-Rocket.Chat/README.md

 $ FLASK_ENV=development FLASK_APP=server/server.py flask run

-### We can use the requests library in python to send a POST request to our app:(for testing purposes)
+### We can use the requests library in python to send a POST request to our server app:(for testing purposes)
 On another terminal/cmd Do these..

 1. Update the urls of image you want to test in Request Script(request.py).